BOAT-ocean-acoustics/boat-website/book/workshop_new_orleans.md

 ## Quick facts
 - **When**: May 17-18, 2025 (immediately before the [2025 spring meeting of the Acoustical Society of America](https://acousticalsociety.org/new-orleans-2025/))
-- **Where**: Loyola University, New Orleans
+- **Where**: TBD, will be in New Orleans, LA
+- **What**:
-- **What**: The BOAT New Orleans workshop aims to engage participants who plan to attend the ASA meeting for two days of learning and exploration around ocean acoustics theory and practice
+  - The BOAT New Orleans workshop aims to engage participants who plan to attend the ASA meeting for two days of learning and exploration around ocean acoustics theory and practice
 - **Who**:
   - Senior undergraduate students
   - Graduate students in the first two years of PhD or masters program
   - Researchers who need fundamental ocean acoustics knowledge
 - **Why**: The BOAT workshop is for you if you are interested in:
   - Developing intuitions for key ocean acoustics concepts and related signal processing and statistical concepts
   - Getting connected with a community of learners / researchers / educators in related fields
+- **Financial support**:
+  - We plan to provide partial travel support and two nights of lodging for students needing financial assistance to participate in the workshop.
+See [](new-orleands-logistics) for detail.

 ## Application